centreon/centreon-documentation/versioned_docs/version-23.04/developer/developer-broker-mapping.md

 ### Host dependency

-This is a configuration event sent to declare a host dependency.
+This event is emitted when a dependency between hosts is defined, and the configuration is deployed.

 <Tabs groupId="sync">
 <TabItem value="BBDO v2" label="BBDO v2">